 Children need healthy meals to actively learn.
-The Boyle County Schools Food Services Department serves over 415,000 healthy meals annually through its full-service breakfast and lunch programs.
-Each of the district’s five schools has a fully equipped kitchen that prepares nutritious meals on site.
+The Boyle County Schools Food Services Department serves more than 415,000 healthy meals annually through its full-service breakfast and lunch programs.
+Each of the District’s five schools has a fully equipped kitchen that prepares nutritious meals on-site.
 The Food Services Department is self-supporting, participating in the federally funded National School Breakfast and Lunch Programs administered by the USDA.

 $.30 Breakfast (All Grades)

 $.40 Lunch (All Grades)

 Families with students enrolled at Woodlawn Elementary, Boyle County Middle School and Boyle County High School may elect to apply for free or reduced meals if they meet the federal income guidelines.
 Please fill out the online form (Spanish version) or the paper form (must be returned to the Food Services Office by mail or in person).

 Junction City Elementary and Perryville Elementary schools offer breakfasts and lunches to all students at no cost through the Community Eligibility Provision (CEP) of the National School Lunch Program.
 The CEP is a provision that eliminates the need for schools in low-income areas to collect applications for free and reduced-price meals.
 School participation in CEP requires all parents and guardians with children attending JCES and PES to complete a Household and Income Form (HIF).
 Please print out the form, fill it out, and return it to your child's school.
 Hard copies also will be available at the schools' Back to School Night.

 MySchoolBucks allows students to purchase meals and snacks with a PIN number.
 Parents may view their child’s food services account and add additional funds online when needed.
 Students may also add money to their pre-paid account by cash or check.
 Create or sign in to your MySchoolBucks account now.